immortals-ume/notes-app/README.md

-# Notes App
+# Notes App Backend

-A simple notes app which help to takes notes easily and swiftly in modern way
+A simple notes app which helps to takes notes easily and swiftly in a modern way